Probing Pretrained Models of Source Code: Introduction

 In recent years, the focus has shifted from developing task-specific models incorporating prior knowledge about the task, to relying on general pretrained models of code such as CodeBERT~\cite{CodeBERT} or CodeT5~\cite{CodeT5}.
 These models, once pretrained, can be finetuned on the downstream tasks with a little additional cost, surpassing task-specific models.
 While the performance of the models is high on a wide range of downstream tasks~\cite{CodeXGLUE}, the boundary between what the models know and where they fail remains hidden behind the complexity of the downstream tasks.
 The lack of interpretability of pretrained models limits their practical use.
 At the same time, a deeper examination of model's understanding of source code may increase developers' trust and broaden the applicability of pretrained models.

-In NLP, there is an established probing approach for a more fine-grained examination of the knowledge of various aspects of the language, e.g. morphology, syntax, or discource understanding \cite{belinkov-etal-2020-linguistic, context_probing, koto-etal-2021-discourse}.
+In NLP, there is an established probing approach for a more fine-grained examination of the knowledge of various aspects of the language, e.g. morphology, syntax, or discourse understanding \cite{belinkov-etal-2020-linguistic, context_probing, koto-etal-2021-discourse}.
 Probing usually means training a linear model on top of hidden representations of a model for various simple tasks, e.g. to predict a part-of-speech tag, to detect whether a sentence was corrupted, or to estimate the number of objects in the main clause \cite{conneau-etal-2018-cram}.
 Probing experiments may suggest ways to improve the quality of the pretrained model or provide recommendations on how to tune the model better in applied tasks~\cite{probing_review}.

 Inspired by the insights probing provided in NLP, we develop probing tasks to understand the extent to which the current state-of-the-art pretrained models capture structural and semantic properties of source code.
-Our contributions are as follows: \begin{itemize} \item we introduce a set of syntactic and semantic probing tasks, suitable for testing diverse aspects of code understanding; \item we study an effect of the model choice, pretraining objective choice, and model size on probing results; \item we use probings to highlight which information about code is preserved by finetuned models in different downstream tasks. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item we introduce a set of syntactic and semantic probing tasks, suitable for testing diverse aspects of code understanding; \item we study an effect of the model choice, pretraining objective choice, and model size on probing results; \item we use probings to highlight which information about code is preserved by finetuned models in different downstream tasks. \end{itemize} We release our \href{https://github.com/serjtroshin/probings4code}{code}\footnote{https://github.com/serjtroshin/probings4code}.

-The rest or the work is organized as follows: Section~\ref{sec:tasks} describes our probing tasks; Section~\ref{sec:models} describes the pretrained models used for comparison; Section~\ref{sec:setup} describes the experimental setup of the work; experiments are presented in Section~\ref{sec:experiments}; and Section~\ref{sec:related} is devoted to related work.